-For more information about our Stormwater Pollution Prevention work, visit our full page on Stormwater Pollution Prevention.
+For more information visit Stormwater Pollution Prevention.

 As prominent community businesses and gathering places, breweries can function as model stewards for environmental health.
 Those committed to sustainability can build trust among customers, the community, and the local and regional government.
 PPRC is here to help – to connect breweries with resources, with technical assistance, and with each other to improve both environmental and economic performance.
+Link to Resources for the Craft Brewery Industry.
 Resources include:

 PPRC is currently providing Spray Technique Analysis and Research (STAR®) and NESHAP training to painters and paint instructors.
 The program is dedicated to improving the overall efficiency of manual spray coating operations by enhancing the techniques of spray technicians.